 Retail & E-Commerce

-The interviews were conducted online, and the data was weighted to approximate respective populations of adults based on gender, educational attainment, age, race and region.
-Topline results from the surveys have a margin of error of up to +/-3 percentage points.
+All survey interviews were conducted online, and the data were weighted to approximate populations of adults based on age, gender, race, educational attainment, region, gender by age and race by educational attainment.
+Top-line results from the surveys have a margin of error of +/-2 percentage points.

 About the author

 Claire Tassin is the lead retail & e-commerce analyst on the Industry Intelligence team, where she conducts research, authors analyst notes and advises leaders in the retail & e-commerce industry on how to apply insights to make better business decisions.
 Before joining Morning Consult, Claire was an analyst at Gartner, where she conducted research on shifting consumer behaviors and expectations, as well as trends and technology relevant to marketing leaders in the retail sector.
 She graduated from Washington University in St. Louis with a bachelor’s degree in psychology.
 For speaking opportunities and booking requests, please email [email protected].